Shopify and BigCommerce are two of the fastest-growing and most well-known hosted eCommerce platforms.

 At sign up – they both have an “onboarding” sequence and a consultant to help with any issues.

-I’ve had good experiences with both and there are a couple differences that I’ve noticed –
+I’ve had good experiences with both and there are a couple of differences that I’ve noticed –

 - BigCommerce has more thorough and instructive DIY education.
 They have videos and screenshots for even small changes on the Dashboard whereas Shopify will have text instructions.